Americans quit their jobs at a record pace for the second straight month - NewsBreak

 Goldman Sachs, in a research note Thursday, estimates that most of the 5 million are older Americans who have decided to retire.
 Only about 1.7 million are aged 25 through 54, which economists consider prime working years.

 Goldman estimates that most of those people in their prime working years will return to work in the coming months, but that would still leave a much smaller workforce than before the pandemic.
-That could leave employers facing labor shortages for months or even years.Christmas trees may be more scarce, more expensive this year
+That could leave employers facing labor shortages for months or even years.Chicken patties sold at Trader Joe’s recalled due to presence of bone fragments

 Businesses in other countries are facing similar challenges, leading to pay gains and higher inflation in countries like Canada and the United Kingdom.